Please be aware that our phone lines are extremely busy during this time.

 Ross County Auditor

-Above: Auditor Brewster with her dog, Tibbs!
+Picture to the right: Auditor Brewster with her dog, Tibbs!
 Tibbs is a ten-year-old Brittany Spaniel.
 He was a rescue dog from the National Brittany Rescue & Adoption Network.
-Tibbs loves riding in cars, chasing squirrels, barking at buzzards, playing with his best friend Django, and eating ice cream from any Ross County ice cream shop!
+Tibbs loves riding in cars, chasing squirrels, barking at buzzards, playing with his best friend Django, and eating ice cream from any Ross Count ice cream shop!

 Robyn Brewster lived in Pike County before moving to Ross County in 2017.
 She was a 1989 graduate of Western High School where she graduated with high honors.
 After graduation, Robyn went on to obtain a Bachelor of Arts Degree in Social Sciences with a certification in Elementary Education.
 After graduation, she was hired as a Preschool teacher for the Pike County Local Schools.
 In 1994, Robyn attended the University of Rio Grande to obtain her Kindergarten Certification.
 In 1994, she was hired as a kindergarten teacher for the Scioto Valley Local School District in Piketon, OH.